Explained: Reason behind naming 'Mughal Garden' in Rashtrapati Bhavan

 Explained: Reason behind naming "Mughal Garden" in Rashtrapati Bhavan

-New Delhi, Feb 04: The heart of the President's Estate, the iconic Mughal Garden will be opened to the public from Wednesday.
+New Delhi, Feb 04: The heart of the Rashtrapati Bhavan, the iconic Mughal Garden will be opened to the public from Wednesday.

-The garden will be open for the general public till March 8 between 10 am to 4 pm, except on Mondays which are maintenance days.
+The garden will be open for the general public till March 8 between 10 am to 4 pm.

 On March 11, the garden will be again open exclusively for farmers, differently-abled persons, defence, paramilitary forces, and Delhi police personnel.

-Mughal Garden witnesses 3-6 lakh visitors every year and 5.18 lakh visitors in the last year alone.
+Mughal Garden witnesses 3-6 lakh visitors every year and more than 5 lakh visitors in the last year alone.

 Explained: The Budget proposal to increase the insurance cover on bank deposits

-With 138 types of roses, Over 10,000 Tulip bulbs and 70 different kinds of about 5,000 seasonal flowers Mughal garden this year boasts of "Grace de Monaco" rose, which was planted by Prince Albert II of Monaco last year.
+With 138 types of roses, Over 10,000 Tulip bulbs and 70 different kinds of about 5,000 seasonal flowers Mughal garden boasts the color of Delhi.

 Who built the Mughal Garden